Parth0124/quantiota/Readme.md

      ```math
      |z_{i+1} - z_i| < \delta
      ```
-     to limit the change in knowledge \( z \) between consecutive training iterations.
+     to limit the change in knowledge \( z \) between consecutive training iterations(preferred between 0.01 and 0.1).

 3. **Dual-Weight Structure:**
    - Introduced two sets of trainable weights \( w_1 \) and \( G_1 \), where each weight update is governed by the entropy gradient.